 - Get your bank to issue an ATM card that works abroad.

-- Debit card/credit card: tell your bank you’re moving abroad so they don’t think the card is stolen.
-Have a PIN number.
+- Tell your bank you’re moving abroad so they don’t think your credit card is stolen.

-- Learn how to transfer money to Israel using bank codes and authorization numbers.
+- Research how to transfer money to Israel using bank codes and authorization numbers.